 Tabke for Minnesota

-Our residents must be successfully educated for the careers of tomorrow from pre-K through retirement.
+Shakopee residents deserve a world-class education for the careers of tomorrow from pre-K through retirement.

-As the husband of a public school teacher, I know the passion our local teachers bring to their job everyday.
+As the husband of a public school teacher, I know the passion our local teachers bring to their job every day.
 I believe it is vital to give our teachers and administrators the resources they need to properly run our schools.
-Given these resources and room for innovation, these classrooms can be incubators of our children’s potential, giving each child an equitable opportunity to learn and improve.
+Given resources and room for innovation, classrooms can be incubators of our children’s potential, giving each child an equitable opportunity to learn and improve.

-Properly funding our schools, technical colleges, post-secondary education, and life-long learning must always rise above partisan politics.
-If we ask our students to do their best everyday, we need to expect the same from our leaders.
+Fully funding our schools, technical colleges, post-secondary education, and life-long learning must always rise above partisan politics.
+If we ask our students to do their best every day then we should expect the same from our leaders.

-Our transportation system is not currently able to move workers and those in need successfully from Point A to Point B.
+Our system is not currently able to move workers, and those who rely on public transportation, successfully from Point A to Point B.

-Congestion on Highway 169 will never be solved solely by added more lanes.
-Minnesota must pass a comprehensive transportation bill with funding that focusing on improving our current system roads, bridges, and transit.
-Specifically, our next legislator must focus on working with their colleagues in funding the planned bus rapid transit for Highway 169 to increase mobility for businesses and commuters and improve access to transit in Shakopee.
+Congestion on Highway 169 will never be solved solely by adding more lanes.
+Minnesota must pass a comprehensive transportation bill with funding that focuses on improving our current system of roads, bridges, and transit.
+Specifically, our leaders must focus on working with their colleagues to fund the planned bus rapid transit for Highway 169.
+Doing so will increase mobility for businesses and commuters and also improve access to transit in Shakopee.

 Locally available affordable housing is critical to having a local workforce.